Schanulleke: List of Schanulleke albums

+From 2013, a series for children between 1–4 years was launched, De Wereld van Schanulleke (The World of Schanulleke).

 In popular culture

-Child daycare centers in Meerbeke and Roeselare, Flanders have been named after the character, as well as a children's clothing store in Woerden and IJsselstein.
+Child daycare centers in Ghent, Meerbeke and Roeselare, Flanders have been named after the character, as well as a children's clothing store in Woerden and IJsselstein.

-The character was made into an actual rag doll too.
+The character was made into different actual rag dolls too.